seemoo-lab/nexmon/README.md

 * Set the security cookie as root: `nexutil -x<cookie (uint)>`
 * Start a UDP connection for example to activate monitor mode: `nexutil -X<cookie> -m1`

-## Build patches for bcm43438 on the RPI3 using Raspbian 8 (recommended)
+## Build patches for bcm43438 on the RPI3/Zero W using Raspbian 8 (recommended)
 **Note:** We currently support Kernel Version 4.4 and 4.9
 * Make sure the following commands are executed as root: `sudo su`
 * Upgrade your Raspbian installation: `apt-get update && apt-get upgrade`